 Do Standard Error Corrections Exacerbate Publication Bias? [ Abstract | Draft ]

 Over the past several decades, econometrics research has devoted substantial efforts to improving the credibility of standard errors.
-This paper studies how such improvements interact with the selective publication process to affect the ultimate credibility of published studies.
-I show that adopting improved but enlarged standard errors for individual studies can lead to higher bias in the studies selected for publication.
+This paper studies how such improvements interact with the selective publication process to affect the credibility of published studies.
+I show that adopting improved but enlarged standard errors in individual studies can inadvertently lead to higher bias in the studies selected for publication.
 Intuitively, this is because increasing standard errors raises the bar on statistical significance, which exacerbates publication bias.
 Despite the possibility of higher bias, I show that the coverage of published confidence intervals unambiguously increases.
-I illustrate these phenomena using a newly constructed dataset on the adoption of clustered standard errors in the difference-in-differences literature between 2000 and 2009.
-Clustering is associated with a near doubling in the magnitude of published effect sizes.
+I illustrate these phenomena using a newly constructed dataset on the adoption of clustered standard errors in difference-in-differences studies published between 2000 and 2009.
+Clustering is associated with a near doubling in the magnitude of effect sizes.
 I estimate a model of the publication process and find that clustering led to large improvements in coverage but also sizable increases in bias.
 To examine the overall impact on evidence-based policy, I develop a model of a policymaker who uses information from published studies to inform policy decisions and overestimates the precision of estimates when standard errors are unclustered.
 I find that clustering lowers minimax regret when policymakers exhibit sufficiently high loss aversion for mistakenly implementing an ineffective or harmful policy.

+Job Market Paper.
+2023 George Borts Prize for best doctoral dissertation in economics, Brown University.
 Presented at 2023 Econometrics Society North American Summer Meeting, Los Angeles; 2023 MAER-Net Colloquium; 2023 AYEW Monash University

 Empirical research can inform evidence-based policy choice but may be censored due to publication bias.
 How does this impact the decisions of policymakers who do not have, or are unwilling to use, prior beliefs about a policy's impact?
 For minimax regret policymakers, we characterize the optimal treatment rule with selective publication against statistically insignificant results.
 We then show that the optimal publication rule which minimizes maximum regret is non-selective.
 This contrasts with the optimal publication rule for Bayesian policymakers studied in the literature, where only `extreme' results that sufficiently move the prior are published.
 Thus, in the minimax regret framework, the optimal publication regime for policy choice is consistent with valid statistical inference in scientific research.